quadrismegistus/literarytextmining/02_corpora/2A_intro_to_corpora.md

 | DialNarr         | Fiction           | 1825-1945 | 1,918     | Separated Dialogue and Narration Portions of Chadwyck-Healey Novels              |
 | Chicago          | Fiction           | 1880-2000 | 9,089     | The University of Chicago Corpus of Twentieth Century Novels                     |

+For a fuller list, see the "Literary Lab Holdings" sheet of the collaborative [Corpus Library](https://docs.google.com/spreadsheets/d/1DaM0b9ut03fQWkP6lcfbuUnTjyJzDEe3NtiDwHGGNo4/edit?usp=sharing).

 ## Our Class Corpora